Water, Mood & Memory + 6 Easy Hydration Habits

-Also, it's critical to make sure your water has minerals or electrolytes in it otherwise you risk over-hydrating causing your body to pull minerals out of your cells and tissues.
-If you have filtered water, especially distilled or reverse osmosis, you can add a pinch of sea salt or a few drops of trace minerals to your glass or bottle.
+Also, it's just as important to make sure your water has minerals or electrolytes in it otherwise you risk over-hydrating causing your body to pull minerals out of your cells and tissues.
+If you have filtered water, especially distilled or a reverse osmosis system, you can add a pinch of high quality sea salt to your glass or bottle.
 You can also add some fresh or frozen fruit, herbs, citrus, apple cider vinegar or electrolyte powder (I like this one) to optimize your electrolytes while drinking.
 Santa Cruz Organics makes lemon and lime juices that are handy for adding some extra vitamins and minerals to your water.

-It can be hard to remember, or just plain boring, to drink enough water.
+It can be hard to remember, too boring or too hectic to drink enough water.
 I have clients, friends and family who struggle with this tedious habit.
 Since having a child, it's much harder for me to remember to drink enough water so I've had to return to some of these habits.

-Here are some nifty tips to get you started:
+Here are some nifty habits to get you chugging:

-Fill all your glasses and bottles for the entire day and set them out where you can see them (be sure to add a pinch of sea salt or a couple drops of trace minerals to each bottle for electrolyte balance-- especially if you have reverse osmosis or distilled water).
-Opt for glass or stainless steel bottles like these or these ones so your water stays pure and so you are not exposed to endocrine disrupting plastics.
+Fill all your glasses and bottles for the entire day and set them out where you can see them (be sure to add a pinch of high quality sea salt like this one or this one to each bottle for electrolyte balance-- especially if you have reverse osmosis or distilled water).
+Opt for glass or non-toxic stainless steel bottles like this one or these ones so your water stays pure and so you are not exposed to endocrine disrupting plastics.
 My son loves his Klean Kanteen sports bottle!
 I personally just use large Ball jars and empty fruit juice bottles to drink from!

-Add some citrus, fruit, herbs or spices to your glass or bottle to keep things interesting.
+Add some citrus, fruit, herbs, spices or apple cider vinegar to your glass or bottle to keep things interesting.
 Check out my 4 Easy Electrolyte Drinks you can make to sip on all day!
 I love juicing a grapefruit and lime and then topping a 32 ounce jar with filtered water and sipping all afternoon.
 Take that Arizona summer heat!